Mause/DoSH/README.md

 ### TODO;
 Refer to [issues](https://github.com/Mause/DoSH/issues)

-### Support or Contact
+### Support or Contact me
-Send me an email at me@mause.me, i'll help you if i can :smile:
+Send me an email at me@mause.me, i'll help you if i can

 ### Credits and thanks
 Um, thanks to the guys at @DCPUTeam